jpegzilla/bdo-alchemy-profits/readme.md

 of course, there are usually none of these! sometimes there are a few, but they're typically very low volume, limiting total profits.
 BUT, if there are any, this tool will find them!

-this doesn't take into account market tax or anything like that. it just shows raw profits based on market price of the potion versus market price of the ingredients.
+this takes into account market tax and shows the gross potential profit as well as the taxed profit - but it currently assumes you have the value pack and that your fame is level 1 (family fame >= 1000).

 finally, if you really want to make profit on the market, you basically have to go out and gather super rare ingredients yourself. good  luck!